tum-i4/rustyrts/README.md

 Whenever a test target is (re-)compiled, all of its tests are executed.

+## Are you really trying to sell me three tools?
+Which one should I use?

+In case your tests spawn additional processes, you may use `cargo rustyrts dynamic` **with extreme caution only if you know what you are doing**.

+Otherwise, since it is the least invasive and thus safest technique, we recommend using `cargo rustyrts basic`, which will be applicable in (almost) any case.

+If you want more fine-grained test selection and thus better testing time reduction, feel free to use `cargo rustyrts static`.

+For even more precise selection use `cargo rustyrts dynamic`, after having thought through all the quirks that come with using it.

 # Rust version

 RustyRTS depends on the internals of the `rustc` compiler, which are quite unstable.